LGLTeam/FakeIMEI_Smali/README.md

 # FakeIMEI
 Fake IMEI for Free Fire

+**THIS PROJECT IS NO LONGER MAINTAINED**

-Good news for Android 10, user apps can no longer get IMEI due to privacy changes https://developer.android.com/about/versions/10/privacy/changes
+**Important: Android 10 and above cannot get IMEI anymore due to privacy changes https://developer.android.com/about/versions/10/privacy/changes**

 # How to intergate
 To intergate it in the APK file, copy the smali folder to the smali directory of decompiled APK